 - Defective manufacturing: With defective manufacturing claims, it could be that the class of drug is safe, but the specific drug you received was poorly made.
 For example, a certain batch of the drug may have been contaminated during production.

 - Failure to warn (inadequate labeling): In dangerous drug cases, many claims are brought against companies due to their failure to warn consumers about the potential adverse side effects.
 Drug companies are legally required to properly market and label their drugs so that consumers are made fully aware of all potential negative side effects.
 If the drug company failed to provide adequate warnings or misrepresented the drug during its marketing campaign, it could be held liable for a patient’s injuries.

 Challenging the Drug Company in Court

 To prevail in a defective drug case, you are going to need a strong legal team to go up against a large pharmaceutical company.
-When our Georgia drug injury lawyers take on your case, we will be sure to get started with an immediate investigation.
+When our Conyers pharmaceutical injury lawyers take on your case, we will be sure to get started with an immediate investigation.
 Our team will put together a strong legal claim so that you and your family can hold the negligent drug maker liable for their misconduct.
-Specifically, our top-rated Georgia pharmaceutical injury lawyers will:
+Specifically, our top-rated Conyers pharmaceutical injury lawyers will: